IBM/ibmi-oss-examples/odbc/odbc.md

 TrueAutoCommit         = 1
 ```

 (**Note:** The name of the driver specified in the `Driver` keyword must match the name of a driver defined in `odbcinst.ini`.
-The location of this file can also be found using `$ odbcinst -j`.
+The location of this file can also be found by running `odbcinst -j` in PASE.
 When you install the IBM i Access ODBC Driver on your system, it automatically creates a driver entry of `IBM i Access ODBC Driver` in `odbcinst.ini`, which you should use for all IBM i connections).

 When installing the IBM i Access ODBC Driver on IBM i, the driver will automatically create a DSN called `[*LOCAL]` in your `odbc.ini`: